-We just received the following from someone who had just completed The Newbies Guide To Audio Recording Awesomeness 1 video tutorial course on home recording:
+I recently received the following comment from someone who had just completed The Newbies Guide To Audio Recording Awesomeness 1 video tutorial course on home recording:

 First I want to congratulate you on an excellent job.
 The home brew audio [Newbies Guide To Audio Recording Awesomeness (ed.)] is the best home recording tutorial I've invested in.
 I am simply amazed at what you were able to do on a home computer without using expensive recording equipment.
 I'm particularly interested in knowing more about the narration.
 Did you use special compression, EQ or effects on your voice during or post recording to get it to sound so rich and radio-ready?
 I'd sure would like to duplicate that sound on my project.

 Wow!
-That was quite a nice testimonial to the course, for which we are VERY grateful.
-And we felt his question about the process we go through to create what he calls "the rich and radio-ready" (don't you just love the alliteration?) voice quality deserved a thorough answer.
-So here is what we wrote back:
+That was quite a nice testimonial for the course, for which I am VERY grateful.
+I thought his question - about the process I go through to create what he calls "the rich and radio-ready" (don't you just love the alliteration?) voice quality - deserved a thorough answer.
+There are likely others who have the same question.
+So here is what I wrote back:

 Thanks so much Larry!
 I actually do use a pretty simple set of EQ, compression and noise reduction treatments on everything I do.
 Here’s how it goes.